 Acho - Filter

-Create an interactive web app with Acho App Builder
+Create a searchable database with Acho App Builder

 If you want to present your data in a more customizable format and share it with lots of people, you can use Acho App Builder to build it.
 The App Builder allows you to customize filters and build a full-text search bar.
 Moreover, the content can be drilled in more detail by clicking any row.